-Applicant, zoning administrator and the body or official responsible for reviewing and approving special land uses.
-The review and approval body or official may be either the zoning board, the planning commission, an administrative official or the city or village legislative body.
+The applicant, zoning administrator, and the body or official responsible for reviewing and approving special land uses are involved in special land use requests.
+The review and approval body or official may be either the zoning board, the planning commission (if the zoning powers have been transferred), an administrative official or the township board.
 An appeal of a decision on a special land use may be taken to the board of appeals only if it is so specified in the ordinance; otherwise, an appeal would go to Circuit Court.
-The Board of Appeals is not authorized to be the body responsible for original review and approval of special land uses.
+The board of appeals is not authorized to be the body responsible for original review and approval of special land uses.

-1. Applicant:

-- a) Inquires about requirements with the zoning administrator and obtains the proper application forms. - b) Completes and submits the application along with fee (and other supporting documentation) to the zoning administrator or the official responsible for receiving special land use applications. - c) Submits a required site plan for approval (Act 207 of 1921, as amended, Section 4d(4)).
+- 1. Applicant: - a) Inquires about requirements with the zoning administrator or township clerk and obtains the proper application forms. - b) Completes and submits the application along with a fee (and other supporting documentation) to the township zoning administrator or the official responsible for receiving special land use applications. - c) Submits a required site plan for approval (Act 184 of 1943, as amended, Section 16e(4)).